Updated: Aug 31

 Perhaps that is what the hyped up positive thinking gratitude craze is missing.
 That combo of gratitude and challenges to change your life.
 You don’t have to be grateful for your problems, but you can be grateful THROUGH your problems as they transform you and your world.
 Maybe gratitude keeps you on track toward the ultimate positive goal while also leveraging the best that challenges have to offer.
 Maybe gratitude isn’t the opposite of negativity.
 Maybe they are two sides of the same coin.
 Maybe by acknowledging your gratitude and your challenges at the same time allows the best parts of both to unfold in new and exciting ways.

 So, this week think about gratitude as you go through your day.
 When you are practicing gratitude, ask yourself if you are using it to cover up any important negative emotions or problems?
 When negative emotions and problems come to mind, can you be grateful in a way that doesn’t deny them but helps you learn through them?
 Does your life and experience change if you try to live in the full experience of your challenges while also practicing gratitude?

 I truly believe that gratitude is a life-changing practice.
-But if we were grateful for everything in our lives to the point where we denied every challenge, problem, or injustice we would never change as people or as a society.
-Only by acknowledging our problems and negative emotions can see the areas of our life that need transformation.
+But if we are grateful for everything to the point where we deny every challenge, problem, or injustice, we will never change as people or as a society.
+Only by acknowledging our problems and negative emotions can we see the areas of our life that need transformation.
 Only then can we use gratitude to keep us moving through this (sometimes very difficult) process to create a better life for ourselves and our world.

 If you have any thoughts on this topic or experiences you’d like to share, I’d love to hear from you!
 Contact me through my website.